willis81808/rounds-mod-loader/README.md

 ![dnSpy preview](https://i.imgur.com/yhfza4E.png)

 # MDK Usage
-To create mods compatible with this mod-loader create a "Class Library (.NET Framework)" VS project, add RoundsModLoader.dll and RoundsMDK.dll as references.
+To create mods compatible with this mod-loader create a "Class Library (.NET Framework)" VS project, add RoundsModLoader.dll to references.
 Then you'll create your mod's entry point.

 For Example: